nanoframework/nf-interpreter/docs/build-instructions.md

-# Instructions for building a nanoFramework image
+# Instructions for building a **nano Framework** image

 **About this document**

-This document describes how to build an image of nanoFramework to be flashed in a SoC or MCU.
+This document describes how to build an image of **nano Framework** to be flashed in a SoC or MCU.
 The build is based on CMake tool to ease the development in all major platforms.

 <a name="Prerequisites"></a>